 Emperor Nero had many clashes with the Roman Senate and in 66 AD a conspiracy involving several senators aimed at ousting him from power narrowly failed.

-In 68 however the legions in several parts of the empire rebelled and threatened to march towards Rome.
+In 68 however the legions in several provinces of the Empire rebelled and threatened to march towards Rome.
 The Roman Senate

 ratified the election of Galba, the head of the legions in Spain, as the new emperor: Nero, betrayed by his closest friends, left the imperial palace but just outside Rome he put an end to his